oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 * Configure the data pipeline attributes
 * Test the data pipeline
 * Start the data pipeline
+* Upload data to your object storage bucket
+* Check that the data pipeline loaded the data into the database
 * Reset the pipeline's state and history

 ### Prerequisites